UK says to suspend some Israel arms exports if Gaza truce fails

 Israel says its operation in Gaza is self-defence, aimed at stopping rockets being fired from the enclave by Islamist militants.

-According to a report by a British parliamentary committee last month, outstanding government-approved contracts for export of dual use or military goods to Israel are worth more than 7.8 billion pounds.
+According to a report by a British parliamentary committee last month, outstanding government-approved contracts for export of dual use or military goods to Israel are worth more than 7.8 billion pounds ($13 billion).
 These include contracts to supply body armour, drone components and missile parts.

 Cable's department said the vast majority of export licences were not for items that could be used by Israeli forces in its operations in Gaza, but it was unable to immediately confirm the value of the licences that could be suspended.